What are dermal fillers?

 That said, dermal fillers have their limitations.
 They can’t help with certain dermatological issues, such as excess sagging skin.
 But they can add more volume to the face and reduce the appearance of wrinkles — all at a significantly lower cost than more invasive treatments.

-5 types of dermal filler
+Five types of dermal fillers

 Today’s dermal fillers are either temporary or semi-permanent.
-Bear in mind that not just any dermal filler is right for any kind of wrinkle.
+Bear in mind that not just any dermal filler is right for every kind of wrinkle.
 You must choose the right one if you want the least risk and the best results.

 1. Hyaluronic acid

 A naturally occurring protein in your body, collagen connects and supports skin, cartilage, muscle, and other tissue.
-As your skin ages and collagen breaks down, wrinkles, frown lines and fine lines start to appear.
+As your skin ages and collagen breaks down, wrinkles, frown lines, and fine lines start to appear.
 Although collagen injections will not prevent skin from aging, they can soften the signs.
 They also fill scars and add volume, enhancing your face’s youthful appearance.